Resources and Information

 The Work Project Program, required by legislative action in 1984 and funded in 1985, is a special condition attached to probation certificates requiring offenders on probation to complete a specified number of work project hours in the community at no expense to the citizen.

-One vital factors in an offender's success is the ability to obtain and retain employment.
+One vital factor in an offender's success is the ability to obtain and retain employment.
 An offender who is gainfully employed is three times less likely to commit another crime.
 The entire community benefits when an offender becomes a productive, taxpaying citizen who contributes to the community in a positive way.
 Hiring an offender offers several benefits to employers, including the Work Opportunity Tax Credit and the Federal Bonding Program, but, most importantly, the benefit that comes from hiring someone who can offer an employer skills, along with the strong desire to prove himself as a committed and valuable employee.
 Fill out this application, if you are interested in assisting us by providing employment.

 Can the probation or parole officer help me find a job?

 The Intensive Probation Program was established by policy in 1986 as an alternative to incarceration for non-violent offenders.
-Offenders are placed in highly structured programs where they are seen more often than offenders who are on regular probation.
+Offenders are placed in highly structured programs where they are supervised more often than offenders who are on regular probation.
 Supervision includes the following: random drug screens, electronic monitoring, curfew checks, home visits and monitoring any court ordered special conditions.
 Home visits occur at night and on weekends.
 Once the offender successfully completes the program, he/she is moved to regular probation programming for any remaining period of supervision.
 Probation offenders may also be moved into the program by judicial order from regular probation as an alternative to incarceration for a probation violation.

 Community Supervision collects fees from eligible probation/parole offenders according to TCA 40-28-201.
 The fees are set at a maximum of $45 per month based upon income level and hardship factors, according to the statute.
 The fees are separated into three funds: supervision, diversion, and criminal injuries compensation.